 Our investment process is characterized by bottom-up, fundamental research and a long-term investment time horizon.
 The nature of the process leads to a lower turnover portfolio where sector positioning is the result of stock selection.
 Versus the Russell 1000 Growth, as of December 31, 2020, we were overweight in the industrials, communication services, financials, energy, healthcare, and consumer staples sectors and underweight in the information technology and consumer discretionary sectors.
 We had no exposure to stocks in the real estate or materials sectors.
 We remain committed to our long-term investment approach to invest in those few high-quality businesses with sustainable competitive advantages and profitable growth when they trade at a significant discount to our estimate of intrinsic value.
 Our proprietary five-year forward-looking cash flow growth rate for the companies in our portfolio is 16.9% on a weighted average basis.
 As of December 31, 2020, the overall portfolio discount to intrinsic value was approximately 46.9%.

 This Commentary was originally published in December 2020.
-However, we believe that the content is valuable to understand how the team performs in all market environments.
 We have added current performance and data numbers to bring it up to date.

-LARGE CAP GROWTH COMPOSITE TRAILING RETURNS AS OF 12/31/2023
+LARGE CAP GROWTH COMPOSITE TRAILING RETURNS AS OF 6/30/2022